 - Buffers are created using a field value or buffer expression, both of which can be configured using an Arcade expression.
 To learn more about buffer expressions and formatting, see Use buffer expressions with GeoAnalytics Tools.
 You can apply a track-aware expression.
 For example, you could buffer the current feature by the mean of the field wind_speed for the previous three features in a track with the equation mean($track.field["wind_speed].history(-4, -1)).
 When buffering input features, each input feature is buffered.
 Then a convex hull is generated to create an area track.

 - When buffering input features, each input feature is buffered.
 Then

 a convex hull is generated to create an area track.

 - By default, tracks are created using a geodesic method.
 The method

 is applied to the following two components of the analysis:

 - Tracks crossing the international date line—When using the geodesic method, input layers that cross the international date line will have tracks that correctly cross the international date line.
 This is the default.
 Your input layer must be set to a spatial reference that supports wrapping around the international date line, such as a global projection like World Cylindrical Equal Area.

-- Buffers-Input features can optionally be buffered.
-To learn more about when to apply a geodesic or planar buffer, see Create buffers.
+- Buffers—Input features can optionally be buffered.
+To learn more about when to apply a geodesic or planar buffer, see the Create Buffers tool.

 - There are two ways to split tracks: